imapex/imapex101/module3/Module 3 README.md

 # Manual vs Auto-Build Repos

-So far, we've been building our images localling on our laptops, or downloading them from repositories.
+So far, we've been building our images locally on our laptops, or downloading them from repositories.
 This is great for testing and learning, but isn't practical for actual projects and applications.
 The goal of DevOps, is to automate all the little things like building containers and pushing them to registries.
 For our projects in imapex, there are two methods we'll look at for building and updating repos.

 The simplest solution are Automated Build repos.
 These are repositories that are created and linked to a source code repository such as GitHub.
 They leverage WebHooks to be notified anytime there is an event like a code commit, branch update, or pull request.
 When these events happen, the registry (ie Docker Hub) will clone the code and attempt to build a new image based on the Dockerfile.
 As long as the build completes successfully, it will publish a new image to the repository.
 This solution is easy to setup, and requires nothing outside of a GitHub and Docker Hub account, but lacks methods for testing or validation of the changed code in the repository.